alexartwww/python-fann-mnist/README.md

 # Python FANN2 MNIST DATABASE test

-This project tests FANN2 with MNIST DATABASE
+This project tests FANN2 with MNIST DATABASE.
+For python 2.7

 # Quickstart